Membership

 A High-Impact Network

 Organizations interested in membership are carefully vetted by staff and a Board membership committee and must be approved by HPN's Board of Directors.
 Prospective members must meet criteria approved by the board, including a demonstrated commitment to shared values, a common set of characteristics, and alignment with the board’s membership growth strategy.
-If your organization is interested in exploring membership, please complete our Membership Inquiry and Eligibility Form.
+If your organization is interested in exploring membership, please reach out to our membership team at [email protected].

 HPN members view affordable housing as the foundation for strong communities and vibrant neighborhoods.
 To achieve their broad missions, member organizations operate a range of business lines and programs tailored to address the particular needs of the communities and regions they serve.
 These include: